pgMemento/pgMemento/README.md

 while INSERTs (op_id = 1) would leave a the 'changes' field blank.
 Thus, there is no data redundancy.

-#### 5.3.2.
+### 6.2.
 DDL logging

 Since v0.3 pgMemento supports DDL logging to capture schema changes.
-This is important for restoring former table or database states (see 5.5).
+This is important for restoring former table or database states (see chapter 8).
 The two tables `audit_table_log` and `audit_column_log` in the pgMemento schema provide information at what range of transactions the audited tables and their columns exist.
 After a table is altered or dropped an event trigger is fired to compare the recent state (at ddl_command_end) with the logs. pgMemento also saves data before `DROP SCHEMA`, `DROP TABLE`, `DROP COLUMN` or `ALTER COLUMN ...
 TYPE ...
 USING` events occur (at ddl_command_start).
 Dropping tables or schemas will lead to `TRUNCATE` actions whereas field changes will be logged as either `ALTER COLUMN` or `DROP COLUMN` events (both with op_id = 2 like UPDATEs).

 **ATTENTION:** Data is NOT logged if DDL statements are called from functions because they can only be parsed if they sit in the top level